Discovery learning in an interdisciplinary course on finite fields and applications: Course structure

 \section{Course structure}

-Our partially-flipped model makes a rigid distinction between lecture days and discussion days.
-Math 148 met four days a week, and we usually held lectures on Mondays and Wednesdays, and discussions on Thursdays and Fridays.
+Our classroom model makes a rigid distinction between lecture days and discussion days.
+The class met four days a week, and we usually held lectures on Mondays and Wednesdays, and discussions on Thursdays and Fridays.
 We did occasionally deviate, but students were always notified ahead of time so that they knew what style to expect.
-Discussion days provide many of the benefits of a flipped classroom setting, but the alternation with lecture days helps maintain the pace of the course.
-Rather than students discovering all of the course content on their own, discussion problems are hand-picked to be reasonably completed within the allotted time, leaving more time-intensive topics to be covered in lecture.
+Dedicated discussion days provide a setting for inquiry-based learning, while lecture days give instructors more control over the pace of the material than in a fully inquiry-based course.
+Discussion problems are hand-picked to be reasonably accessible via discovery, leaving more technical or lengthy topics to be covered in lecture.

 One of the primary challenges in planning the course is deciding which content should be introduced during lectures and which should be introduced during discussions.
 For some topics, definitions and basic examples are introduced in lecture, leaving deeper connections to be discovered in subsequent discussions.
 As an example, one lecture states that the collection of lines in the 2-dimensional vector space $\FF_q^2$ satisfies the definition of a certain type of block design.
 Students then discover in the following discussion that for $\FF_q^2$, each block design axiom follows from a geometric property (e.g., two points uniquely determine a line).